Andy Stewart (musician): Retirement and death

 In retirement, he moved back to Arbroath.
 "Donald Where's Your Troosers" was a surprise hit when reissued in late 1989.
 Marketed as a novelty song ideal for Christmas parties, it was actively promoted by BBC Radio One DJ Simon Mayo and reached number 4 on the UK Singles Chart.
 In response, Stewart provided a jingle for Mayo, "Simon, where's your troosers?".

 Coming out of retirement in 1991, he began touring once again and recorded two CDs on the Scotdisc label.
 In 1993 a summer season at the Capitol Moat House Hotel in Edinburgh was cut short because of a back injury.
 A further long season for the following year was planned at the same venue.
 Shortly before he died in 1993, he gave a small concert at Arbroath High School for the pupils.
 He was also due to appear in The "Pride of the Clyde" at Glasgow's Pavilion Theatre and other tours and concerts were planned.
 A sheltered housing scheme in Arbroath, 'Andy Stewart Court', was named in his memory.

 Stewart died the day after a performance at a Gala Benefit Concert for Children's Hospice Association Scotland (CHAS) at Usher Hall in Edinburgh.
-Stewart suffered a fatal heart attack at his home.
-Stewart's funeral took place at St Andrew's Church (Church of Scotland) in Arbroath on Friday 15 October.
+He suffered a fatal heart attack at his home.
+His funeral took place at St Andrew's Church (Church of Scotland) in Arbroath on Friday 15 October.
 His family were joined by many stars and friends from the entertainment world.
-A large crowd gathered outside the church to pay their respects to "The Tartan Trooper", while a piper played "A Scottish Soldier" and "The Battle's O'er".
+A large crowd gathered outside the church to pay their respects to "The Tartan Trooper", while a piper played "The Green Hills Of Tyrol" (the bagpipe march on which "A Scottish Soldier" was based) and "The Battle's O'er".